tiffanyng23/earthquake-tracker/README.md

 ### Customization Panel
-The Customization Panel is used to customize the visualizations within the 3 tabs.
+The Customization Panel is used to customize the visualizations.
 The properties that can be customized using this panel are the colour theme for the visualizations (affects the scatter plot and scatter map only), time window (earthquakes within the last hour, day, week, month), and minimum magnitude range (from 0 to 10).
-This panel is not used for the Earthquake Counter.
+This panel is not used for the Earthquake Counter and is used only for the visualizations within the 3 tabs.

 ### Visualizations